 Under our compensation policy, each eligible director receives an annual cash retainer in the amount of \$40,000 for serving on our Board.
 In addition, the Chair of our Board receives an annual cash retainer in the amount of \$30,000 (in addition to the annual cash retainer given to all eligible directors).
 The chairperson of the Audit Committee of our Board is entitled to receive an additional annual cash retainer in the amount of \$15,000, the chairperson of the Compensation Committee of our Board is entitled to receive an additional annual cash retainer in the amount of \$10,000 and the chairperson of the Nominating and Corporate Governance Committee of our Board is entitled to receive an additional annual cash retainer in the amount of \$8,000.
-The other members of the Audit Committee are entitled to receive an additional annual cash retainer in the amount of \$7,500, the other members of the Compensation Committee are entitled to receive an additional cash retainer in the amount of \$5,000 and the other members of the Nominating and Corporate Governance Committee are entitled to receive an additional annual cash retainer in the amount of \$4,000.
+The other members of the Audit Committee are entitled to receive an additional annual cash retainer in the amount of \$7,500, the other members of the Compensation Committee are entitled to receive an additional annual cash retainer in the amount of \$7,500, the other members of the Compensation Committee are entitled to receive an additional annual cash retainer in the amount of \$7,500, the other members of the Compensation Committee are entitled to receive an additional annual cash retainer in the amount of \$7,500, the other members of the Compensation Committee are entitled to receive an additional annual cash retainer in the amount of \$4,000.